frederic-perez/AmE-dictionary/data/abbreviations+.md

 __AB__ _Latin_ Artium Baccalaureus (Bachelor of Arts). _Guys in the AB._
 __ACK__ Acknowledge/Acknowledgement/Acknowledged.
 __ACL__ Anterior cruciate ligament.
+__ACT__ _n_ A trademark for a standardized college entrance examination.
+A college entrance exam, competitor to the SAT.
 __ADD__ Attention deficit disorder.
 __ADHD__ Attention deficit hyperactivity disorder.
 __AWOL__ _Military_ Absent from where one should be but without intent to desert. _The men have gone AWOL._
 __B & E__ :two: Breaking and entering. _Somebody did a B&E on you._
+__BB__ _n_ :three: A small pellet fired from an air rifle or BB gun.
+(BBs) _He tilted more BBs into the tiny holes of his game._ _His eyes came together like BBs, then refocused on my face._
 __BCE__ Before the Common Era.
 __BM__ Bowel movement (take a dump).
 __BMX__ :two::hammer: _BMX bike._